 When I was younger, I’d called him Uncle Jack, though he was more of a great uncle.
 Once removed.
 I think.
 His father had been married to my grandfather’s mother for a few years, so whatever that would make him.
 Ex-great uncle, maybe?
 I really should ask someone who knows about these things.

-Their parents’ marriage hadn’t stuck it out, but even though they were over a decade apart, Jack and my grandfather’s brotherly relationship had.
+Their parents’ marriage hadn’t stuck it out, but even though they were over a decade apart in age, Jack and my grandfather’s brotherly relationship endured the split.
 Jack has been a constant fixture in my life because of it.
 After my grandfather’s death, I spent a lot of time on this hill with him and his wife Renee, who at the time had already accepted the finality of her cancer diagnosis and had given up fighting it.
 When she passed, I practically moved in, Jack and I spending our days felling trees, clearing a swath of forest beyond their home for planting, coaxing tillable soil out of the rocky terrain, and basically working ourselves to the bone to keep from succumbing to grief.
 Now, three years later, I still come over at least once a week.

-Jack yanks open the passenger door before I can turn the engine off.
+Jack yanks open the passenger door just as I turn the truck off.
 “Where are my boys?”